milaboratory/docs/docs/mixcr/reference/mixcr-findAlleles.md

 `--no-clns-output`
 : Command will not realign input clns files.
 Must be specified if `--output-template` is omitted.

-`--export-library <path>`
+`--export-library <path.(json|fasta)>`
-: Path where to write library with found alleles.
+: Paths where to write library with found alleles and other genes that exits in inputs.

+For `.json` library will be written in reqpseqio format.

+For `.fasta` library will be written in FASTA format with gene name and reliable range in description.
+There will be several records for one gene if clnx were assembled by composite gene feature.

 `--export-alleles-mutations <path>`
 : Path to write descriptions and stats (see [below](#allelic-variants-summary-table)) for all result alleles, existed and new (see below).